 As winter drones on, one often feels that the cold will never end.
-Thoughts of the warm sunshine and colors of vegetation seem like a distant memory.
+Thoughts of the warm sunshine seem like a distant memory.
 For those in more snowy climates, cabin fever takes effect.
+In the Land of Israel, the winter season is somewhat different.
+At this time when there is plenty of rain, the hills and fields all over the country turn a lush and emarald green as some new crops appear.
+Grasses and weeds also flourish and can turn the dry and arid landscapes into beautiful fields of green.

-But as we enter into the month of Shevat, particularly those in the Land of Israel, we know that winter is coming to an end.
-Typically, the rainy season in Israel is over by Shevat and crops and plant life begin to emerge once again.
+As we enter into the month of Shevat, particularly in the Land of Israel, we know that winter is slowly coming to an end.
+The rainy season in Israel is almost over by Shevat and life begins to emerge back into the treees once again.

 It was for this reason that the sages of old declared Tu B'Shevat (15th of Shevat) as a New Year.
 Not in the sense that the calendar starts over or the years change.
 Rather, Tu B'Shevat is a new year for trees.
 The Torah requires that the fruit of trees planted in the Land of Israel remain forbidden for three years (Lev.
 19:23-25).
 Instead of counting the years for each individual tree, all trees were given a singular date which they would be counted from.